Moyege8/plaintext-password-obfuscation/README.md

 You can see that systemd is now loading `/etc/systemd/system/bindplane.service` at startup.

-You would also see that the BindPlane's `config.yaml` is no longer visible in `/etc/bindplane`, creating an additional level of security.
+You would also see that the Bindplane's `config.yaml` is no longer visible in `/etc/bindplane`, creating an additional level of security.

 ---